Graduate Admissions Test

 For academic graduate study, the examination required is usually the GRE.
 The GRE consists of a General Test and Subject Tests in specific disciplines.
-The GRE General test can only be taken in the Computer-Based Testing (CBT) version.
-The General Test is composed of three sections: verbal (60 minutes), quantitative (70 minutes), and analytical (60 minutes).
+The GRE General test is available either remotely or at a testing center and is composed of three sections: verbal (60 minutes), quantitative (70 minutes), and analytical (60 minutes).
 Each section produces a score.
 There may be an unidentified experimental section that does not count towards your score.
 The scores are based on the number of correct answers without penalty for wrong answers.
 Some graduate programs will require the Subject Test in a specific discipline in addition to the general GRE, if prior knowledge of the field is essential to graduate study.
-The Subject Test covers basic terminology and concepts, and it uses a traditional, paper-and-pencil administration; currently there are no computerized Subject tests.
+The Subject Test covers basic terminology and concepts, and like the general test is available both remotely and at testing centers

 If you are receiving substantial financial aid, visit the Office of Financial Aid (203 Day Hall) to find out if you are eligible for a GRE fee waiver.

-The LSAT is administered numerous times throughout the year.
+The LSAT is administered eight times each year.
 Scores, which range from 120 to 180, are used by law schools as a common measurement of potential for success in law school.
 The test is an integral part of the law school admission process in the United States, Canada, and a growing number of other countries.
 It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants.